Over 320 days of sunshine a year!

 It is cooler higher up in the mountains, and a great time to go down to the river, or visit one of the nearby natural pools for a swim, we have some favourite spots!

 Our favourite season, we often enjoy the warmth of an Indian summer, with blue skies and mountain colours.
 The weather in the mountains can be unpredictable, Autumn brings the possibility of rain.

 It can be cool first thing but by midday the shorts are back!
 Maximum daytime temperatures range between 15°C and 25°C. Evenings cool off quickly as the days get shorter.

 We are still eating lunch outside on the terrace (work permitting, coffee and tea as well!).

 The mountains are a blaze of red, ochre and every shade of brown imaginable.
 It is a good time to go and pick mushrooms, a favourite past time in the valley.

 Daily temperatures are more variable with cold starts.
-We do however get plenty of winter sunshine, a world away from the UK winter we grew up with.
+We do however get plenty of winter sunshine, a world away from the grey UK winters we both grew up with.
 By midday it´s warm enough to peel the layers off.

-January is the coldest month, heavy frosts and night time temperatures as low as -15°C but beautiful clear blue skies during the day.
+January is the coldest month, heavy frosts and night time temperatures as low as -10°C, but beautiful clear blue skies during the day.

 At our self-catering cottage in Torla, you can often find snow on the ground from December through to February.
 The perfect place for a romantic Christmas escape, with a cosy cottage and a log fire to return to.